openbmc/docs/architecture/openbmc-systemd.md

 This target will utilize the soft power off target and then, once that completes, start the host power on target.

+## Server Quiesce
+The `obmc-host-quiesce@.target` is utilized in host error scenarios.
+When it is entered, it puts the host state D-Bus [object][https://github.com/openbmc/phosphor-dbus-interfaces/blob/master/xyz/openbmc_project/State/Host.interface.yaml] in a `Quiesced` state.

 ## Systemd Control in OpenBMC
 There are a collection of services within OpenBMC that interact with systemd and its unit files, providing somewhat of an abstraction layer from the user of the